 Tax season is just around the corner; what to do if you are planning to take on a debt consolidation program.
 Below we are the things you need to know if you are planning to file a debt relief program to get rid of debt but worried about your Tax Refund.

 Before April, Canadians will start filing their tax returns.
 CRA encourages everyone to file their tax returns as soon as possible.
-The agency also encourages everyone to file taxes ahead of time as early as February 2021, to avoid delays and reduce potential exposure to COVID-19 by filing online.
+The reason why the agency also encourages everyone to file taxes ahead of time as early as February 2021, to avoid delays and reduce potential exposure to COVID-19 by filing online.

 However, due to the Pandemic, most Canadians were affected financially and have taken advantage of CERB.
 This led to people taking on Debt Consolidation Program to get rid of debt including CRA Tax Debt.

 Taking on a Government-Approved Debt Consolidation Program automatically creates a “Stay of Proceedings” under the Federal Law.
 This means that all your creditors must cease all collection activities and they cannot continue any legal action against you including the most powerful creditor – the Canada Revenue Agency (CRA).